Car Accident Claims

 How Do You Prove That the Other Driver was Negligent?

 If you have a claim for driver negligence, how do you prove it?
 Proving driver negligence requires a comprehensive on-scene and off-scene investigation.
-At Searcy Denney, our Tallahassee car crash attorneys work with experienced local investigators who can use their expertise to determine the cause of your (or your loved one’s) crash.
-Our attorneys can also request phone records, credit card records, surveillance camera footage and various other forms of evidence to prove that the other driver is responsible for your accident-related losses.
+At Searcy Denney, our Tallahassee car accident attorneys work with experienced local investigators who can use their expertise to determine the cause of your (or your loved one’s) crash.
+Our seasoned legal experts can also request phone records, credit card records, surveillance camera footage and various other forms of evidence to prove that the other driver is responsible for your accident-related losses.

 5 Signs You May Need a Tallahassee Car Accident Lawyer